“Always cry for love, never cry for pain…”

 However, these four works (five, if you include MPLSound), released during his “resurgence” period, were integral elements of my developmental stage from a boy to a man.
 There are essential memories that are embedded in each one, but most importantly, they brought me closer to the essence and music of their creator.
 While he was tamely focusing on his past glories for inspiration in creating them, he was pointing toward the younger generation for inspiration, offering them a chance to explore his world.
 That truly says a lot about Prince’s generosity and outlook.

 Without any doubt, Prince’s true legacy will be defined not only as a music pioneer and icon, but as a standard-bearer of the affinity for truth.
 He stood as the epitome of the outcast, rebel, misunderstood, conflicted, and neglected in all of us.
 He certainly gave me a voice to express and embrace my inhibitions.
 During the 1998 VH1 “Beautiful Strange” interview, Spice Girls member Mel B asked Prince why he didn’t celebrate his birthday.
 He confidently responded with, “I celebrate the day I die.”
-Perhaps celebrating the day of his birth will be a challenge for many, as the circumstances of his recent transcendence is both heartbreaking and unsettling.
+Perhaps celebrating the day of his birth will be a challenge for many, as the circumstances of his recent transcendence are both heartbreaking and unsettling.
 However, his boundless inspiration and work as an artist and man will continue to live beyond us.

 Thank you for everything, Prince.